KhronosGroup/Vulkan-Guide/chapters/extensions/VK_KHR_synchronization2.md

 # VK_KHR_synchronization2

-The following information was written with the goal of helpping guide developers wanting to update to using `VK_KHR_synchronization2` where possible.
+The following information was written with the goal of helping guide developers wanting to update to using `VK_KHR_synchronization2` where possible.
 It will also give some examples of how the original Vulkan synchronization is different.

 # Rethinking Pipeline Stages and Access Flags